5:250 Leaves of Absence

 The Board shall grant a professional staff member’s request for a non-paid, child-rearing leave, not to exceed the balance of the school year plus one additional school year (but in no event shall such leave exceed three semesters), provided the request complies with this policy.
 Nothing in this section shall prohibit a professional staff member from using paid sick days as provided in this policy.

-A teacher must request, if possible, a child-rearing leave by notifying the Superintendent in writing no later than 90 days before the requested leave’s beginning date.
+A teacher should request, if possible, a child-rearing leave by notifying the Superintendent in writing no later than 90 days before the requested leave’s beginning date.
 The request should include the proposed leave dates.
 The leave shall end before a new school year begins or before the first day of school after winter recess.

 Subject to the insurance carrier’s approval, the teacher may maintain insurance benefits at his or her own expense during a child-rearing leave.